lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 ![MicroPython and wasp-os hosted on Mynewt on PineTime Smart Watch.
 VSCode Debugger is shown on the monitor](https://lupyuen.github.io/images/micropython-title.jpg)

+_MicroPython and wasp-os hosted on Mynewt on PineTime Smart Watch.
+VSCode Debugger is shown on the monitor_

 # Build wasp-os and MicroPython with Mynewt

 TODO